Is it legal to have two home insurance policies In Texas

 Some scenarios might make overlapping policies useful:

-• High-Value Assets: If your home’s value is more than the coverage limits of one policy.
+• High-Value Assets: If your home’s value exceeds one policy’s coverage limits.

 • Different Risks: When one policy covers risks that another does not.